Notify me

 Early watches were crafted for durability, often using robust materials like brass and steel.
 As technology advanced, materials such as titanium and ceramic were incorporated to enhance durability while reducing weight.
 For example this is the Ulysse Nardin Executive Skeleton Tourbillon in blue ceramic and titanium:

-During the first world war, pocket watches on wrist straps started being used by officers, for the accurate timing of maneuvers like the creeping barrage.
+During the first world war, pocket watches on wrist straps started being used by officers, for the accurate timing of manoeuvres like the creeping barrage.
 By the end of the war wristwatches were issued to all soldiers.

 Famous aviator Cartier Santos asked Cartier to design him a watch for use while flying his airplane, and the result, the Cartier Santos, became the basis of most wristwatches since that time: